 Such losses can include lost income via the decedent’s lost future wages or salary; lost employment benefits such as insurance or a pension; medical expenses and hospital costs after the injury but before the victim’s death; funeral and burial expenses; pain and suffering; and loss of love, companionship and emotional support.
 A wrongful death lawsuit also can seek punitive damages to punish the defendant if their actions were especially egregious or shocking.

 In most states such family members eligible to receive wrongful death awards are the spouse (husband or wife), parents and children of the deceased.
 In Texas and most states, all of those persons are eligible to be wrongful death beneficiaries, along with the adoptive parents and adoptive stepchildren of the deceased.
 In most states, though the deceased person’s brothers, and sisters are not wrongful death beneficiaries.
-In two states they can recover damages.

 In most states, grandparents do not qualify, except in California the grandparents of the deceased also can be part of a lawsuit for wrongful death seeking payments to survivors.